joelparkerhenderson/strategic-balanced-scorecard/README.md

 4. Measure your Key Performance Indicators (KPIs).

-  * Identify suitable measures for your objectives and key results: construct the measures to support management’s ability to monitor the organisation’s progress towards achievement of its goals.
+  * Identify suitable metrics for your objectives and key results.
+Construct the metrics to support management’s ability to monitor the organisation’s progress towards achievement of its goals.
+See below for how to define a metric.

   * Aim for high-level roll-up measurements.
 There is more value in a short list of the top measurements than in an exhaustive list of that covers every tiny detail.